preshetin/dhamma-apps/README.md

 A the moment, it has the following apps:
 - API endpoint for courses schedule.
 See demo at https://seahorse-app-db78s.ondigitalocean.app/api/courses
-- Telegram bots webhook endopoints.
+- Telegram bots webhook endpoints.
 See demo at https://t.me/ChildrenCoursesOrgBot

 ## How it gets courses schedule?